Newsletter design. Is it a walk in the park? Or, is it rocket science? Depends on who you ask…

 Now, you may be thinking, “I’m no artist… How am I supposed to know how to design a newsletter?”

 Newsletter design may seem like a tall task, but using the eight tips in this article will make your next email marketing campaign feel like a walk in the park.
 Don’t get us wrong — newsletter design is seriously important, but it just doesn’t have to be difficult. 😉

 Newsletters shouldn’t just be a catalog of links.
 Create unique content so your newsletter adds value in its own right!

-The primary goal of a newsletter is to build a following and credibility for your brand.
-So, you should use it as a separate editorial channel that provides unique value beyond just directing traffic to your site.
-Readers don’t want to see another list of links in their inbox every month.
+The primary goal of a newsletter is to build credibility and a following and for your brand.
+This means you should use it as a separate editorial channel that provides unique value beyond just directing traffic to your site.
+Readers want to see more than just another list of links in their inbox every month.

 2. Have a Hierarchy of Calls-to-Action

 Layer your CTAs to direct users to the content that is most valuable or important.